East Bay Electric Lines: Before electrification (1863–1911)

 1911 map of pre-electrification local Southern Pacific services in the East Bay.

 Prior to the formation of the East Bay Electric Lines (and later Interurban Electric Railway), commuter services by the Southern Pacific Railroad and predecessor Central Pacific Railroad were run entirely by steam traction.
 The first railroad to operate suburban services in the East Bay was the San Francisco & Alameda Railroad, which was formed on March 25, 1863.

-Through a series of mergers with the San Francisco, Alameda, & Stockton Railroad Company and the prior San Francisco & Alameda Railroad, the San Francisco, Oakland, & Alameda Railroad (SFO&A) was formed in June of 1871.
+Through a series of mergers with the San Francisco, Alameda, & Stockton Railroad Company and the prior San Francisco & Alameda Railroad, the San Francisco, Oakland, & Alameda Railroad (SFO&A) was formed in June 1871.
 The SFO&A would be absorbed by the Central Pacific Railroad in August.
-With the merger with the Central Pacific, trains would terminate at the Oakland Mole (a long ferry pier into the San Francisco Bay), starting in January of 1882.
+With the merger with the Central Pacific, trains would terminate at the Oakland Mole (a long ferry pier into the San Francisco Bay), starting in January 1882.
 Suburban commuter services by the Central Pacific would be operated in the same manner after Southern Pacific took over.

 In 1902 the San Francisco, Oakland, & San Jose Railway (SFO&SJ) would build a 3+1/4 mi pier from Emeryville into the San Francisco Bay.
 The "Key System Mole" as referred to by patrons would rival the Southern Pacific's Oakland Mole for speed and general service.
 The SFO&SJ interurban line was faster, quicker, cleaner, and quieter than the Southern Pacific's steam operations, which paled in comparison.
 Between 1902 and 1911, the appeal of the SFO&SJ, and later companies San Francisco, Oakland, & San Jose Consolidated Railway and Key System, would rival the Southern Pacific's steam operated commuter operations.
 After management changed hands in the Southern Pacific between Collis P. Huntington and Edward H. Harriman, the decline of revenue by the rivalry would force the Southern Pacific to electrify their lines in competition in 1911.